 Q: My development approval already has driveway conditions, do I still need a driveway permit?

-A: No, a driveway permit would only be required for a second driveway on the one standard lot.
+A: No, a driveway permit would only be required for a non-standard or second driveway on the one standard lot.

 Driveway Fact Sheet (PDF, 60.0 KB)